Homebrew/legacy-homebrew/README.md

 ## TODO

 - Add Swagger support.
 See the spray-swagger project.
-- Implement a main index.html.
-It should display:
-    - All the running contexts
-    - All the current jobs in each running context

 - Implement an interactive SQL window.
 See: [spark-admin](https://github.com/adatao/spark-admin)

 - Use `SparkContext.setJobGroup` with the job ID